prabhamanju/Infected-Person-on-Map/README.md

 This is simple webpage showing infected person on world map.
 To plot infected person I used HTML,CSS, and javascript Mapbox.

-For more information regarding MapBox please visit [podmedics](https://www.mapbox.com "Add custom maps to web and mobile apps").
+For more information regarding MapBox please visit [world map](https://www.mapbox.com "Add custom maps to web and mobile apps").